Fremont (film): Cast

+Soundtrack

+The sparsely scored, "moody" soundtrack by the Iranian-born Canadian composer Mahmood Schricker features himself playing the Persian setar, Scott Peterson on double bass, and Leandro Joaquim on baritone horn.

+Release

+The film premiered at the Sundance Film Festival on January 20, 2023.
+It was released in theaters on August 25, 2023.

 Reception

-On the review aggregator website Rotten Tomatoes, Fremont has a 94% approval rating based on 17 reviews.

 Reviewing the film for Variety, Tomris Laffry wrote, "The biggest achievement of Jalali here is the precise tone that he strikes with his mild-mannered movie: never cutesy...and always several feet deeper in its themes and deliberations around human isolation than meets the eye.
 Communicating with expressively wide-set eyes and the resolute gaze of someone who always knows and observes more than they admit, Zada's performance helps achieve the film's tricky balance...As the film's wistful lead, Zada gives the minor-key impression of an intriguing personality worth getting to know better and, who knows, maybe even solve the mysteries of the universe together."
 Laffry concluded, "In its final moments, the potency of Fremont sneaks up on you.
 You go in reluctant and even skeptical, and come out wondering how and why you're moved to tears."

+The Observer's Wendy Ide described it as "admirably understated film-making" and praised Jeremy Allen White's performance which "tears out our hearts with two immaculate scenes of inarticulate longing."

+Time Out included the film at 16th in their '48 Best Movies of 2023', arguing that it's not flattered by comparisons to the work of Jim Jarmusch and that it "deserves to be discovered on streaming."